Pain Canada courses for people with pain

 • Up to $1,200 to cover wages for the facilitator to successfully pass the 10-12 hour online facilitator training course,

-• Up to $3,100 to cover facilitator wages to deliver the program (up to 1 hour of preparation time per session, 2 hours of delivery time per session, and up to 1 hour for participation in program evaluation),
+• Up to $3,100 to cover facilitator wages to deliver the program (up to one hour of preparation time per session, two hours of delivery time per session, and up to one hour for participation in program evaluation),

-• Up to $1,500 for refreshments for in-person program participants, or gift cards for online program participants,
+• Up to $1,000 for refreshments for in-person program participants or gift cards for online program participants,

-• Up to $1,000 for accessibility subsidies for participants, to assist with costs such as transportation and childcare for those who would not otherwise be able to attend sessions.
+• Up to $300 for accessibility subsidies for participants to assist with costs such as transportation and childcare for those who would not otherwise be able to attend sessions.

 • Reimbursement of up to $500 in approved expenditures for the next three cohorts offered by a site